erik78se/layer-minecraft/README.md

 # Overview
 [Minecraft] is the ever so popular game.
 This charm deploys a stand alone minecraft server for you.

-You have to download the [Server jar] first, which when you attach as a resource.
+You have to download the [server jar] first, which when you attach as a resource.

 # Usage

-* Start by downloading the official [Server jar].
+* Start by downloading the official [server jar].

 * Deploy with the server jar as a juju resource: